dloez/tag-track/README.md

 - `use-cache`: Save binary in cache to avoid downloading or compiling it every time.
 Defaults to `false`.
 - `git-author-name`: Name of the author for tags created by Tag Track.
 Defaults to `github-actions`.
 - `git-author-email`: Email of the author for tags created by Tag Track.
 Defaults to `github-actions@github.com`.
+- `tag-track-version`: Version of Tag Track to use.
+By default it uses the action reference as the Tag Track version but this does not work when referencing the action as a relative path.

 The action will automatically reset to previous git author information as soon as it finishes.